When should you do a gastroscopy? Is frequent FGD harmful to health, and how often is such a study recommended? Indications for diagnostics

 Preventive

-Due to the absolute safety, it is recommended to do FGS for monitoring the internal state of the gastrointestinal tract for people with diseases of the digestive system during a period of stable remission.
-The optimal frequency is at least once every 10-12 months, but with a tendency to develop peptic ulcer disease, the study can be carried out more often.
-What and how many times a year is determined by a specialist.
+Due to its absolute safety, doing FGS to monitor the internal state of the gastrointestinal tract is recommended for people with diseases of the digestive system during a period of stable remission.
+The optimal frequency is at least once every 10-12 months, but if there is a tendency to develop peptic ulcers, the study can be performed more often.
+What exactly and how many times a year is determined by a specialist.

-For the purpose of prevention, diagnostics is performed in women when they are planning a pregnancy.
-This need is due to the fact that during the gestation period in expectant mothers, the likelihood of disruption of the digestive system increases.
-The availability of accurate diagnostic results expands the choice of medicines to alleviate early toxicosis or other pathologies.
+For the purpose of prevention, diagnosis is performed in women when they are planning pregnancy.
+This need is due to the fact that during the gestation period, expectant mothers increase the likelihood of disruption of the digestive system.
+Availability of accurate diagnostic results expands the choice of medications to alleviate early toxicosis or other pathologies.

 Other alternative diagnostic methods

-If the patient is not satisfied with this diagnostic method, then he is recommended to carry out the procedure using a capsule.
+If the patient is not satisfied with this method of diagnosis, then he is recommended to carry out the procedure using a capsule.
 There is a camera inside it.
 When it disintegrates, it is possible to examine the entire digestive tract.
-It comes out on its own in a natural way.
+Comes out on its own naturally.
 Its size does not exceed 1.5 cm.

-Sometimes patients try to refuse esophagogastroduodenoscopy and ask to replace it with an X-ray or ultrasound, so as not to undergo unpleasant sensations.
-But these methods do not provide enough information to establish the correct diagnosis.
-And also patients try to evade the procedure, citing the possible dangers associated with its passage.
+Sometimes patients try to refuse esophagogastroduodenoscopy and ask to replace it with an X-ray or ultrasound so as not to be subject to unpleasant sensations.
+But these methods do not provide enough information to make a correct diagnosis.
+Patients also try to avoid the procedure, motivating possible dangers associated with its passage.

-In certain cases, gastroscopy has to be performed under general anesthesia.
+In certain cases, gastroscopy must be performed under general anesthesia.

 Prevention is better than cure

-It is useful to conduct such a study exclusively for prophylactic purposes.
-How many times a year it is necessary to examine the stomach is not regulated.
+It is useful to conduct such a study solely for preventive purposes.
+There is no regulation on how many times a year the stomach needs to be examined.

-But as practice shows, an annual examination helps to recognize the very first symptoms of diseases in a timely manner, when their treatment is most effective.
+But as practice shows, an annual examination helps to promptly recognize the very first symptoms of diseases, when their treatment is most effective.
 Experts allow such a study to be performed as needed, but at least once every 5 years - even in the absence of any symptoms.

-There is no need to worry about how often an EGD study of the stomach can be done - the doctor who prescribes this study is able to assess all risk factors.
+There is no need to worry about how often you can do an FGDS study of the stomach - the doctor who prescribes this study is able to assess all risk factors.
 The number of studies is not limited, it is considered so safe.
-During the procedure, you can:
+During the procedure you can:

-• detect the very first signs of mucosal lesions that cannot be seen on ultrasound or fluoroscopy;
+• detect the very first signs of mucosal damage that cannot be seen on ultrasound or fluoroscopy;

 • determine the patency of the stomach and esophagus;